Fraud Prevention

 Romance Scam Prevention Tips

-According to the FBI, in 2021, upwards of 24,000 victims, nationally, reported losing an approximate $1 billion to romance scams.
-The FBI notes the actual amount is likely higher, as many don’t report romance scams.
+According to the FTC, in 2023 upwards of 64,000 victims nationally reported losing an approximate $1.1 billion to romance scams.
+The FTC notes the actual amount is likely higher, as many don’t report romance scams.

 Prevention tips include:

-- No matter how long you’ve been communicating with someone online or through a dating app, send money ONLY to people you KNOW and have an established and close personal relationship.
+- No matter how long you’ve been communicating with someone online or in an app, only send money to people you KNOW and have an established, close personal relationship.
 Never send money to anyone you have only communicated with online or by phone.

 - Research any suspicious person’s photo and profile using online searches.